Mig

 | Permalink | 22 comments

-A very balanced event on paper has proven to be very balanced in practice.
+A very balanced event on paper has proven to be very balance in practice.
 Four players are tied for the lead with +2.
 One of them is Anand, who has won three in a row.
 There has been a lot of great fighting chess so far.
-Only three players are without a loss: Leko, Adams, and Grischuk.
-Morozevich is performing his supertournament disappearing act even more dramatically than usual.
-His -5 performance has upset the crosstable much the way Timman often used to.
-(Moro always had a tough time against Timman, so maybe an invisible mantle has been passed.)

 ACP: Prague is Dead